 Roy's is located on Historic Route 66 in Amboy, California.
 The town of Amboy itself is in the Mojave desert.
-The site of Roy's has become an icon for a lonely desert gas stop due to the multiple appearances of Roy's famous Googie-styled sign in movies, commercials and more.
+The site of Roy's has become an icon for a lonely desert gas stop due to the multiple appearances of Roy's in movies.
 Amboy has it all: airport, garage, cafe, school, church, graveyard, even a volcanic crater.
-Yet most of it is not operating anymore.
+Yet all but the post office is not operating anymore.

 Amboy is a ghost town reminding tourists traveling Route 66 of what it once used to be.
 Yet the shade the canopy of the gas station offers is a welcome break from the relentless sun for the motorcyclists riding through the desert.